kiryu-victor/kiryu-victor/README.md

   - Persistance with JPA
   - Use of Hibernate ORM
 - Interface development
-  - :x: Using JavaScript for what I've heard recently
-  - Using Java on NetBeans for the GUI
+  - NetBeans for GUI design for Java
   - Implementation of the MVC pattern
   - Component creation (i.e. creating a table which takes data from a DB)
 - English
   - Yes, the very language I'm writing in right now, but as you all know it is ~~almost~~ a MUST
-  - It was supposed to be technical but...

 ### Third year:
 - *Multimedia programming and mobile devices*